stephenbeckr/stephenbeckr.github.io/software.md

 ## A few specific software packages

+- [Misc Python optimization routines](https://github.com/stephenbeckr/convex-optimization-class/tree/master/utilities) for classic first and second order methods, as part of the optimization class I teach.
+I think there may be a bug in the one of the linesearch options, but otherwise it should work well.

+- [Random sketching operators](https://github.com/stephenbeckr/randomized-algorithm-class/tree/master/Code) in Matlab and Python, as part of the class I teach.
+This has Gaussian sketch, Fast Johnson Lindenstrauss (with FFT or a fast Hadamard), and count sketch.
+The Hadamard and count sketch have C functions to make them extra fast.
+(For the tensor product sketches, which is more complicated, see [Osman's github page](https://github.com/OsmanMalik/) ).

 - [Exact linesearch for LASSO](https://github.com/stephenbeckr/exactLASSOlinesearch)
 Simple Matlab code for exact step-size selection for LASSO objectives, and [Exact linesearch for LASSO Tech.
 Report](exactLinesearchL1.pdf) which describes the method.